Full-time home and EU students will be charged:

 Students studying abroad

-For further information on studying abroad as part of your degree, please contact the School of Modern Languages and Cultures.
+For further information on studying abroad as part of your degree, please contact the International Office.

 NB: Information contained on the website or in the literature with respect to the fee is correct at the time of publication but the University reserves the right to change the course information or fee at a later date.